zenml-io/zenml/docs/book/introduction/quickstart-guide.md

 - Run this pipeline [in production on the cloud](../guides/Use%20Cases/guide-aws-gcp-azure.md) with a production ready orchestrator like Kubeflow.
-- Access importan metadata like [statistics, schemas and drifts](../guides/basics/visualizers.md) which is inferred from the model and data which flows through these steps.
+- Access important metadata like [statistics, schemas and drifts](../guides/basics/visualizers.md) which is inferred from the model and data which flows through these steps.
 - Easily [Deploy Models](../advanced_guide/continuous-training-and-deployment.md) that are trained within a ZenML pipeline and even set up continuous training loops including automatic deployments.

-Best of all: We let you and your infra/ops team decide what the underlying tools are to achieve all this.
+Best of all: We let you and your infrastructure / ops team decide what the underlying tools are to achieve all this.

 ## Next Steps?

 Normally at this point in a quickstart, you'd like to learn more about what the product has to offer.
 There are a few places you can go from here.

 * If you are someone that loves to learn by doing.
-Check out our [ZenBytes](https://github.com/zenml-io/zenbytes), small tutorials in a Notebook environment.
+Check out our [ZenBytes](https://github.com/zenml-io/zenbytes): small tutorials in a notebook environment.
 * If you are more of a bookworm, feel free to jump straight into our [Developer Guide](../developer-guide/installation.md) to learn the concepts step-by-step.